 The mission of the Office of Counseling Services of Johnson C. Smith University is to promote and facilitate the interest, wellness, and growth of all JCSU students.
 The Office of Counseling Services strives to encourage student involvement on campus and in the community by enhancing self-awareness, and aiming to inspire the individual and collective leadership skills of all students.
 To accomplish this mission, the Office of Counseling Services offers individual and group counseling, workshops, support services, and educational materials.
-The Office of Counseling Services provides confidential intakes and assessments, personal counseling and referrals to appropriate resources to all enrolled students on a walk-in or appointment basis.
+The Office of Counseling Services to all enrolled students on a walk-in or appointment basis.